giuliodondi/kOS-Shuttle_OPS1/README.md

 - External tank separation and OMS engines
 - Anything in the payload bay
 - Tail parachute

-### Don't forget to set the FAR control surface settings as required by the Entry script README.
+- ### Don't forget to set the FAR control surface settings as required by the Entry script README.

-Finally, right-click on the SSMEs and then open up the Real Fuels GUI.
-Make sure you are selecting an appropriate version of SSME (refer to [this Wikipedia table](https://en.wikipedia.org/wiki/RS-25#/media/File:SSME_Flight_History.png) if you want to select the version accurately).
+- right-click on the SSMEs and then open up the Real Fuels GUI.
+Make sure you are selecting an appropriate version of SSME (refer to [this Wikipedia table](https://en.wikipedia.org/wiki/RS-25#/media/File:SSME_Flight_History.png) if you want to select the version accurately). **Make sure you select the same version for all three SSMEs.**
-**Make sure you select the same version for all three SSMEs.**
+- if you do a launch from Vandenberg, switch the SRB type to 'Filament-wound casing' for extra performance

-IF you don't use SpaceShuttleSystem parts, or if you mismatch SSME versions, the script should detect this and break during vehicle initialisation.
+If you don't use SpaceShuttleSystem parts, or if you mismatch SSME versions, the script should detect this and break during vehicle initialisation.
 This is intended and meant to signal to you that something is wrong.

 ## kOS configuration file

-The mission parameters are specified in the main launch script **shuttle.ks** or **shuttle3a.ks**.
+The mission parameters are specified in the main launch script **ops1.ks** or **ops13a.ks**.
 It contains variable definitions for:
 - a "target_orbit" structure describing the shape of the desired orbit.
 Apoapsis, periapsis and cutoff altitude are standard for a Shuttle launch and shouldn't be changed.
 Only change the inclination to whatever you desire (read more about this later on).
 - a disabled variable *engine_failure_time* which you can uncomment to trigger an automatic engine failure at the specified time.
 More on aborts later on.